Course - Software Architecture - TDT4240

 Further on evaluation

-For the school examination, a digital attachment will be provided in Inspera.
-This document contains a concise summary of the most pertinent parts of the curriculum.
+- As an aid during the written school examination, a digital appendix will be available in Inspera.
+The appendix contains a concise summary of the most relevant parts of the syllabus.

 Recommended previous knowledge